dmccoystephenson/Tic-Tac-Toe-Web-App/README.md

 # Tic Tac Toe Web App
 This web application allows two individuals to play tic tac toe with each other.
+Created using this tutorial: https://reactjs.org/tutorial/tutorial.html

 ## To Do
 - [ ] Display the location for each move in the format (col, row) in the move history list.